m4ttsch/omscs-notes-notes/information-security/symmetric-encryption.md

 ![](https://assets.omscs.io/0C60D9C2-1E8B-45D3-8410-8C63C9F1FDE8.png)

 ## Security of DES
 The key size in DES is 56 bits, so there are only `2^56` possible keys.
-This keyspace is too small, and an attacker can use brute-force to find the correct key relatively easily using today’s computers.
+This keyspace is too small, and an attacker can use brute-force to find the correct key relatively easily using today's computers.

 Another issue with DES is that the design criteria for the S-boxes have been kept secret.
 On the one hand, the S-boxes are resistant to attacks that were published years after DES was published, which indicates the security of the design.
 On the other hand, because the design criteria have been kept secret, one might wonder if the designer of DES knew about these attacks years before they were published.